Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - **Gallery** - allows users to view artist's work, find out information about each individual painting (work's title & size of painting).

 - **Contact** - allows users to send email directly to artists.
-Users are encouraged to order personalized piece of art, to provide links and ispirations to help artist understand what users need.
+Users are encouraged to order personalized piece of art, to provide links and inspirations to help artist understand what users need.

 - **Social Media** links open in new tab and so far only Facebook and Instagram links take user directly to artist's accounts.
 Artist doesn't have Twitter or Skype account as of now, therefore those links take user to generic location of the two applications.